Nerajno/begin-to-code/lessons/python/lesson-2/presentation.md

 # Lesson 2: If Statements
 ---
-In this lesson, we'll cover the if-statement, the while loop statement, and string formatting in Python for more precise printing.
+In this lesson, we'll cover the if-statement.
 ***************************************************
 ## if statement